Nebraska 4-HEducational Programs

 Please note that some programs held at local, county, or district level may not be included on this list if they are not consistently offered in every county or district.
 To learn more about these types of programs, please contact your local Extension office.

 Additionally, there are educational programs held at regional and national levels that may not be included on this list.
-To learn more about these program, please visit 4-H.org.
+To learn more about these programs, please visit 4-H.org.

 Enrollment is not required for many 4-H programs and events.
 However, club members are required to officially enroll through the 4-H Online system once a year.
 Youth who are not members of a formal 4-H club may still enroll as independent members.
 Youth between the ages of 5 and 7 may also enroll as Clover Kids.
 By enrolling, youth have the opportunity to participate in county fairs, the Nebraska State Fair, and additional statewide programs.
 There is no fee for officially enrolling as a Nebraska 4-H member.